microsoftgraph/msgraph-sample-ios-swift/tutorial/02-create-app.md

 Before moving on, install some additional dependencies that you will use later.

 - [Microsoft Authentication Library (MSAL) for iOS](https://github.com/AzureAD/microsoft-authentication-library-for-objc) for authenticating to with Azure AD.
-- [MSAL Authentication Provider for Objective C](https://github.com/microsoftgraph/msgraph-sdk-objc-auth) to connect MSAL with the Microsoft Graph SDK.
 - [Microsoft Graph SDK for Objective C](https://github.com/microsoftgraph/msgraph-sdk-objc) for making calls to Microsoft Graph.
 - [Microsoft Graph Models SDK for Objective C](https://github.com/microsoftgraph/msgraph-sdk-objc-models) for strongly-typed objects representing Microsoft Graph resources like users or events.